microrobotlab/Dynamics_Optimization/README.md

 As mentioned, this project is based on a previous version of the simulator and, in particular, a work has been carried out to improve its performances using parallel computing.
 For performance-related study, the *src/test* folder includes :

  - A *profiling* subfolder in which the *profiling.jl* file can be used to generate a *Flame Graph* corresponding to a simulator run.
 It allows for visualizing execution time repartition.
  - A *performance* folder containing code to run, store and plot statistics on simulation times for multiple runs and parameters.
-A performance comparison can in particular be established with the original (saved in *ABP original_main.jl* file) and parallel versions of the simulator, varying parallelization parameters.
+In particular, a performance comparison can be established between the original (saved as *ABP original_main.jl*) and parallel versions of the simulator, varying parallelization parameters.

 ## Other

 The *_research/scripts* folder contains secondary codes, earlier versions and tests.

- - The optimization folder contains in particular some methods for sampling and visualizing the objective function used in the optimization process as an "order" metric (see *first_study_expectation.jl*, *first_study_pf.jl*, *landscape_plot.jl*, *landscape_study.jl* and *number_of_samples.jl*).
+ - The optimization folder includes some methods for sampling and visualizing the objective function used in the optimization process as an "order" metric (see *first_study_expectation.jl*, *first_study_pf.jl*, *landscape_plot.jl*, *landscape_study.jl* and *number_of_samples.jl*).